 But once a student is dropped off, the University has little control over residents’ behavior.
 For some residents, this is a cause for confusion and fear.
 For others, it’s an invitation to act freely.

-For example, LSA freshman Ryan Mulliken, who moved in on Tuesday, said he would be open to attending fraternity parties.
-Mulliken said he contracted COVID-19 in March, and therefore “I wouldn’t say that I’m worried, because again, I’ve had it.”
+For example, an LSA freshman, who will be kept anonymous in fear of retribution, moved in on Tuesday and said he would be open to attending fraternity parties.
+The freshman said he contracted COVID-19 in March, and therefore “I wouldn’t say that I’m worried, because again, I’ve had it.”

 Topf said it’s unclear what students are and are not allowed to do.